 Financial Terms to Watch

 "Additional rent" is a term that appears in many leases to designate charges beyond base rent — from late fees to utility charges to CAM fees.
-When a lease says "the following shall constitute additional rent," it can include almost any charge and give the landlord the same legal remedies for non-payment as for base rent failure.
+When a lease says "the following shall constitute additional rent," it means the landlord has the same legal remedies for non-payment of these charges as for failure to pay base rent — including eviction.
 "CPI adjustment" or "consumer price index" rent increases sound measured, but in inflationary periods CPI can run at 6–8%+, and without a cap these increases compound dramatically.
-"Pass-through" or "triple net" means you pay a share of the landlord's operating costs — taxes, insurance, and maintenance — often without detailed accounting.
+"Pass-through" or "triple net" means you pay a share of the landlord's operating costs — taxes, insurance, and maintenance — often without detailed accounting or a defined cap.

 Rights and Access Terms

-"Landlord may enter at reasonable times" without defining "reasonable" or setting a notice requirement is vague language that could justify entry with little warning.
-"Tenant shall comply with all rules and regulations now in effect or hereafter adopted" means you're agreeing to follow rules that don't exist yet and haven't been disclosed to you.
-"Quiet hours" provisions that require you to be silent during specified hours in ways that conflict with normal residential use can be more restrictive than they appear.
-"No alterations" clauses that prohibit any modification — including non-damaging picture hooks or temporary furniture anchors — can be unreasonably broad.
+"Landlord may enter at reasonable times" without defining "reasonable" or setting a specific notice requirement is vague language that could justify entry with little warning.
+"Tenant shall comply with all rules and regulations now in effect or hereafter adopted" means you are agreeing to follow rules that do not yet exist and have not been disclosed to you.
+"Quiet hours" provisions requiring silence during specified hours in ways that conflict with normal residential use can be more restrictive than they appear.
+"No alterations" clauses that prohibit any modification — including non-damaging picture hooks or temporary furniture anchors — can be unreasonably broad and used to justify security deposit deductions for entirely normal occupancy.

 Don't review your lease alone